The Apostles’ Creed – The Anglican Church of Canada

 (All) And also with you

-The Holy Gospel of our Lord Jesus Christ according to Luke
+The Holy Gospel of our Lord Jesus Christ according to Mathew

 (All) Glory to you Lord Jesus Christ